MNPowerShellGroup/MeetingNotes/2018-12/PowerShell 6 - A Brief History.md

 ## PowerShell 6

-* Get it onGithub - <https://github.com/PowerShell> - Here you'll find the source code for PowerShell, the docs, and any new releases.
+* Get it on Github - <https://github.com/PowerShell> - Here you'll find the source code for PowerShell, the docs, and any new releases.
 You can watch the repository for new releases or go to <https://github.com/PowerShell/PowerShell/releases>.
 The docs can be found directly at <https://github.com/PowerShell/PowerShell-Docs>.
 * Who's using it? <https://aka.ms/psgithubbi>.
 Microsoft PowerBI dashboard.

 ## PowerShell core 6 and .NET core release timelines